Rangers vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 38 hits with five doubles, seven home runs and 23 walks.
-He has driven in 19 runs with five stolen bases.
+- Andrew McCutchen has 40 hits with six doubles, seven home runs, 24 walks and 19 RBI.
+He's also stolen five bases.

 McCutchen Recent Games